E3 Series Shinkansen: Toreiyu excursion set

-This was a six-car set rebuilt from former Akita Shinkansen trainset R18 as an excursion train named (とれいゆ, Toreiyu) for use on the Yamagata Shinkansen between Fukushima and Shinjo, which entered service from July 2014.
-The design work for the rebuilt train was overseen by industrial designer Ken Okuyama.
-The six-car set had a total seating capacity of 143 passengers.
-Car 11 was a standard-class car with reserved seating arranged 2+2 abreast, cars 12 to 14 featured Japanese-style tatami seating, car 15 was a lounge car with a bar counter, and car 16 was ashiyu foot baths.
-The name of the train is a portmanteau of the English word "train" and the French word "soleil" (sun).
-The train was normally used on special Toreiyu Tsubasa services running at weekends.
-The train was discontinued in March 2022.
+The E3-700 series (とれいゆ, Toreiyu) excursion set was a six-car train rebuilt from former Akita Shinkansen trainset R18 for use on the Yamagata Shinkansen between Shinjō and Fukushima, entering service in July 2014.
+The rebuild and interior design were overseen by Ken Okuyama.
+Toreiyu is a portmanteau of the English word "train" and the French word soleil (“sun”), the set had a total seating capacity of 143 passengers.

+Cars 12 to 14 featured Japanese-style tatami seating mats, car 11 was a reserved ordinary-class car with coventional 2+2 seating, car 15 served as a lounge with a bar counter, and car 16 was equipped with ashiyu foot baths.
+The train was normally operated on special Toreiyu Tsubasa services on weekends and was withdrawn from service in March 2022.

 Formation

 The Toreiyu set was based at Yamagata Depot and formed as shown below, with car 11 at the Fukushima end.